 While photosynthetic life reduced the carbon dioxide content of the atmosphere, it also started to produce oxygen.
 For a long time, the oxygen produced did not build up in the atmosphere, since it was taken up by rocks, as recorded in Banded Iron Formations (BIFs) and continental red beds.
 To this day, the majority of oxygen produced over time is locked up in the ancient “banded rock” and “red bed” formations.
 It was not until probably only 1 billion years ago that the reservoirs of oxidizable rock became saturated and the free oxygen stayed in the air.

 Figure 4 is from the Wikipedia and does a nice job illustrating the Earth’s O2 level over time.
+The red and green lines illustrate the range of estimates for the percentage of O2.

 Figure 5 shows where the photosynthesized oxygen went (Source).
 Note that this reference assumes that the total amount of photosynthesized mass of O2 on Earth is 3×1022 grams (=30 million billion metric tons).
 Clearly, estimates for the amount of photosynthesized O2 vary a bit.